-After washing thousands of houses around the Auckland area we thought it might be handy to put up a few of the things that we know to help those washing their house themselves or just for those to see how we like to go about our house washing work.
+After washing thousands of houses around the Auckland area we thought it might be handy to put up a house washing guide that highlights a few of the things that we know to help those washing their house themselves or just for those to see how we like to go about our house washing work.

 All house washing work, no matter the style of house, is largely similar.
 House washing is the process of removing all foreign material from the house.
 This house wash guide will walk you through the process of and give tips and techniques to ensure a great house wash and maximum efficiency.